brycefisher/ksql/design-proposals/klip-59-json-functions.md

 ```

 Given a string, parses it as a JSON value and returns the length of the top-level array.
 Returns
-`NULL` if the string can't be interpreted as a JSON array, i.e., it is `NULL` or it does not contain
+`NULL` if the string can't be interpreted as a JSON array, i.e., it is `NULL` or the JSON value
-valid JSON, or the JSON value is not an array.
+is not an array.

 #### Examples